TeCoEd/minecraft-photobooth/worksheet.md

 We have set the camera to show a two second preview so that you can strike your pose and smile before the picture is taken.
 The image is stored as a file called selfie.jpg

-## Building a Photo booth
+## Building a Photobooth

-Now we need to create a Photo booth in the Minecraft environment, this is done manually and can be built where ever you want to locate it.
+Now we need to create a Photobooth in the Minecraft environment, this is done manually and can be built where ever you want to locate it.
 To open Minecraft,

 1. Click the start button